enricofacca/admk/README.rst

 .. end-badges

-Algebraic Dynamics Monge Kantorovich solver for Basis Pursuit problem
+Algebraic Dynamics Monge Kantorovich solver for solution of Optimal Transport on Graphs.
+It contains (part of) the work described in `Fast Iterative Solution of the Optimal Transport Problem on Graphs <https://doi.org/10.1137/20M137015X>`_

 * Free software: MIT license